adinabo/Astro-The-Tarot-Whisperer/README.md

 Checked that the error counter is reset to zero.

 - **Device Compatibility Test:**

 - Objective
- Ensured the game displays and functions correctly on various devices.
+ To ensure that the game displays and functions correctly on various devices.
 - Expected result
 As expected, the game is fully functional and visually appealing across all tested devices.
 - Steps